hafedEfheij/hafedEfheij/README.md

 ### Hi there, I'm Hafed 👋

-## I'm a Developer, and one of teahing staff at college of Electronic !!
+## I'm a Developer, and one of teaching staff at college of Electronic !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators